 Don’t use steel wool, abrasive cloths, or metal-bristled brushes on your brass piece because it will scratch the surface.
 To reach crevices, use a toothbrush to scrub.

 Don’t use harsh materials like the ones you see pictured here.
 Stainless steel and wool scrubbers or rough sponges will only scratch your brass item.
-Use soft, microfiber material cloths instead.
+Use soft, microfiber material damp cloth instead.

 Whether you use a natural or commercial cleaner, always test the cleaning method first in a small area that no one will notice.
 Avoid the mistake of trying to clean light fixtures, hardware, locks, and hinges.